 The FDA has granted Fast Track designation for ANX005 in GBS, and, in the future, we may seek Fast Track designation for other of our product candidates.
 If a drug or biologic, in our case, is intended for the treatment of a serious or life-threatening condition and the biologic demonstrates the potential to address unmet medical needs for this condition, the biologic sponsor may apply for Fast Track designation.
+The sponsor of a Fast Track product candidate has opportunities for more frequent interactions with the applicable FDA review team during product development and, once a BLA is submitted, the product candidate may be eligible for priority review.
+A Fast Track product candidate may also be eligible for rolling review, where the FDA may consider for review sections of the BLA on a rolling basis before the complete application is submitted, if the sponsor provides a schedule for the submission of the sections of the BLA, the FDA agrees to accept sections of the BLA and determines that the schedule is acceptable, and the sponsor pays any required user fees upon submission of the first section of the BLA.
 The FDA has broad discretion whether or not to grant this designation.
 Even if we believe a particular product candidate is eligible for this designation, we cannot assure you that the FDA would decide to grant it.
 Fast Track designation may not result in a faster development process, review or approval compared to conventional FDA procedures.
 The FDA may withdraw Fast Track designation if it believes that the designation is no longer supported by data from our clinical development program.
 Many biologics that have received Fast Track designation have failed to obtain approval.